michalislamp/Systems-Security-HRY413-/README.md

 ### Conclusion

 This lab report details the implementation of two cryptographic algorithms: Elliptic Curve Diffie-Hellman and RSA.
-It explains the key generation, encryption, decryption processes, and time comparison between different key lengths in RSA encryption.
+It also explains the key generation, encryption, decryption processes as well as time and memory comparison between different key lengths in RSA encryption.